How to create Calendar Heat Maps in Tableau

 The goal of this visualization which captured twenty years of data (120 MN observations) on commercial domestic flights in USA was to summarize data by time periods and to infer whether is there any correlation between delays in flight and seasonal factors, weather factors or daily factors.

 One can refer to the paper for more details and to explore the other visualizations and inferences thereof.
 After looking at this visualization question came to my mind whether it is possible to create calendar heat-maps in Tableau and the answer was yes.
-Though Calendar heat-map is not readily available chart in Tableau but with minimal efforts one can achieve the near-perfect calendar heat-map.
+Though Calendar heat map is not readily available chart in Tableau but with minimal efforts, one can achieve the near-perfect calendar heat-map.
 Let us look at the steps involved in creating calendar heat-map in Tableau.
 I will be using Tableau Desktop 9.0 Public version for creating this visualization.

-The difficult part in creating any visualization is data.
+The difficult part of creating any visualization is data.
 One should be able to find the data of interest which one understands and has questions about.
 For creating calendar heat-map we need data which varies by day.
-I had lot of options to choose from; one data set being Sample Superstore Subset (located in \Documents\My Tableau Repository\Datasources) that comes with Tableau installation, second being financial data (closing price of any financial instrument, Index or stock) and third being any data which I really wanted to analyse and answer questions that I have.
+I had a lot of options to choose from; one data set being Sample Superstore Subset (located in \Documents\My Tableau Repository\Datasources) that comes with Tableau installation, second being financial data (closing price of any financial instrument, Index or stock) and third being any data which I really wanted to analyse and answer questions that I have.

 I went with third option.
 I wanted to analyse my broadband internet usage since very long.
 The questions that I wanted to answer were